 Stem cells represent only a small percentage of cells in a tumor and are the underlying cause of cancer metastasis and tumor recurrence.
 Defactinib is designed to obstruct the particular protein in the stem cells that help them grow.Find More Top Cancer Centers

 UT Southwestern has been promoting its early screening programs for lung and colon cancer, making sure its discoveries in the laboratory are used in the community.

 The cancer prevention and detection program has been particularly successful among the medically underserved.

 There also is an impressive cancer genetics program that closely monitors known families with higher hereditary risk of colon and uterine cancers, along with gene mutations linked to ovarian and breast cancers.

 The UT Southwestern Medical Center is world-renowned for its research, well-respected for its high quality clinical care and is highly regarded for its ability to teach and train those for the future.
 Many of its research advances have helped the local community, but also the cancer community through the country and beyond.

-Disclaimer: University of Texas Southwestern Medical Center has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. University of Texas Southwestern Medical Center has no professional affiliation with Asbestos.com.